 Hey guys!
 This one is for our Central Florida fam.
-If you’re in the area this is a kayak trip you must do.
-This trip is 8 miles down Wekiva River and took us about 6 hours.
+If you’re in the area this is a kayak trip you should definitely check out!
+This run is 8 miles down Wekiva River and took us about 6 hours.
 It’s downstream so paddling is minimum which makes it really enjoyable, but you do need two cars so you don’t have to paddle 8 miles back upstream.
-We parked one car at Weikva Island which is where we took the kayak out, and then drove together in the truck up to Kings Landing where we launched from.
+We parked one car at Weikva Island (where we took the kayak out) and drove together in the truck up to King’s Landing where we launched from.
 We went on a Saturday morning, which is very busy for both these places, so make sure you try to get an early start!

 When we got to about the 7 mile mark we took a dip in the cool water and enjoyed some fresh fruit we brought along.
-After relaxing we continued on our way.
+After relaxing a bit we continued on our way.
 Since we were close to Wekiva Island we began to see more people so we knew our trip was coming to an end.
 The island is a party scene so we made our way to the boat ramp to take the kayak out.
-We walked to the car and pulled it up to the ramp to load up.
-We deflated our kayak and packed it into the car.
 We absolutely LOVE our intex explorer inflatable kayak.
-It’s portable and easy to use and store.
+It’s portable and easy to use, transport, and store.
 It works great on the water and for the price it pays it’s self off after 2 kayak trips if you usually have to rent the kayaks for the day.
 Check out our links below to buy your own today and other great products we used on this trip!

 Drop a comment and let us know if you’ve done this Rock Springs Run before or if you’re planning on doing it in the future!
-What are your favorite things to bring along on a kayak trip?
+What are YOUR must haves for a kayak trip?

 Lots of love,